microsoft/ApplicationInsights-dotnet/troubleshooting/ETW/Readme.md

         // "FileSize" is an optional parameter, i.e. if "LogDirectory" was set, the default value for FileSize is 1 MiB.
         Environment.SetEnvironmentVariable("FileSize", "1024");

-        // "LogLevel" is an optional parameter, i.e. if "LogDirectory" was set, the default value for LogLevel is Error.
+        // "LogLevel" is an optional parameter, i.e. if "LogDirectory" was set, the default value for LogLevel is LogAlways.
-        Environment.SetEnvironmentVariable("LogLevel", "Error");
+        Environment.SetEnvironmentVariable("LogLevel", "LogAlways");
     }
     ```